KatTheGit/sylvan-row/README.md

 ## Play

-If you're interested in playtesting we'd love to have you over at our [discord](https://discord.gg/4SbwGZeYcx)!
+If you're interested in playtesting we'd love to have you over at our [Discord](https://discord.gg/4SbwGZeYcx)!
+Or the [Stoat server](https://stt.gg/7GvZ7HfA), if you're chill like that.

 Otherwise there is a playable release, but you'll need to host your own server if you want to try the game (by downloading server.exe).
 When you run the game, a file called `moba_ip.txt` will be created in the same directory.
 You can put your own server's IP(v4) address in there.